Nonperturbative electromagnetic nonlinearities, n-photon reflectors, and Fock-state lasers based on deep-strong coupling

 Summarizing, we have shown a physical principle – using non-perturbative photonic nonlinearity – which could enable lasers that produce deterministic, macroscopic quantum states of light, such as Fock states.
 Part of the new physics uncovered here, related to lasing in systems with sharply nonlinear gain, could in principle also be extended into the optical regime.
-In fact, in \cite{rivera2021macroscopic} $-$ inspired by the developments in this manuscript $-$ we discuss how trying to mimic the new ``Fock lasers'' predicted here, but at \emph{optical frequencies}.
-Thus, the principles established here may also give rise to a class of new physical systems and experiments in the optical domain.
+In fact, in \cite{pontula2022strong,rivera2023creating} $-$ inspired by the developments in this manuscript $-$ we discuss how trying to mimic the new ``Fock lasers'' predicted here, but at \emph{optical frequencies}.
+This is done essentially by combining a highly frequency-dependent loss with Kerr nonlinearities to get an effectively non-perturbatively nonlinear loss.
+Thus, the principles established here, independently of deep-strong coupling, should also give rise to new ideas and experiments in the optical domain.